What Is an Undergraduate Education (Degree) In Australia?

 2. Undergraduate Qualifications

-• Bachelor's Degree (Honours) prepares graduates for a higher research qualification.
-This qualification lasts one to two years after completing a bachelor's degree in the same field.
+• Bachelor's Degree (Honours): Aimed at higher research qualifications, this program extends for one to two years post-completion of a bachelor's degree in the same field.

 3. Entry Requirements